 Rinse and Repeat

 Because people (and the world) are always changing, research isn’t a one-and-done process.
 Make it a priority to talk to your customers on a regular basis, learn about their challenges and problems, and ask these same questions!
-A planned marketing research process is the key to unlocking the wealth of information about your customers.
+A planned marketing research process is the key to unlocking the wealth of information about your customers and building effective marketing plans.

 You’ll start to see a shift in the way that you make decisions, run your marketing campaigns, and talk about your customers in general.
 Research shows that research helps!